SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 ##### **Security Management**

-* **Device security:** While the {{< product-c8y-iot >}} platform provides robust security measures, the customer is responsible for the security of devices and device credentials.
-Cumulocity cannot be held liable for any leaked credentials from devices.
+* **Device security:** While the {{< product-c8y-iot >}} platform provides robust security measures, the customer is responsible for the security of devices and device credentials. {{< company-c8y >}} cannot be held liable for any leaked credentials from devices.
 The customer acknowledges that communication protocols and ciphers may require periodic updates to address evolving security threats.
 This may necessitate updates to the devices themselves.
 * **End user access security:** To protect the integrity of the cloud platform, customers are encouraged to educate their users on secure usage practices, such as implementing multi-factor authentication.
-The customer is responsible for managing user credentials, and Cumulocity cannot be held responsible for any compromised credentials.
+The customer is responsible for managing user credentials, and {{< company-c8y >}} cannot be held responsible for any compromised credentials.
 * **Certificate management:** The customer is responsible for monitoring the expiration of their certificates.
 Expired certificates can result in service unavailability for the associated clients, and the customer expressly acknowledges this responsibility.
-* **Library updates:** Customers utilizing Cumulocity-provided libraries to build their own applications are responsible for ensuring these libraries are kept up to date with respect to security.
-In the event of a security vulnerability or other critical update, it is the customer's responsibility to implement the necessary updates in their applications to maintain the integrity and security of their systems.
-Cumulocity cannot be held liable for any security issues arising from outdated libraries in customer applications.
+* **Library updates:** Customers utilizing {{< company-c8y >}}-provided libraries to build their own applications are responsible for ensuring these libraries are kept up to date with respect to security.
+In the event of a security vulnerability or other critical update, it is the customer's responsibility to implement the necessary updates in their applications to maintain the integrity and security of their systems. {{< company-c8y >}} cannot be held liable for any security issues arising from outdated libraries in customer applications.

 ##### **Capacity management**